 front of first hoodrail to rear of screen top i.e. the aperture between the two: 16″ (1935 car)

 other images – the first showing the contrast between sidescreens to fit an ‘original’ hood aperture, and the later design as per the London Trimming Company.

 Nippy hoods could be bought from The London Trimming Company for four pounds 10 shillings.
 The proprietor of the London Trimming Co was a Mr Perrot.
 This firm closed, but he started a new one at Hailsham with the name Polyfacto.
 Eventually he retired and the firm closed.
 I heard that some of his workforce had started their own firm.
 Mr Perrott, the son of the man who owned Polyfacto, told me that The London Trimming Co made their own side screens, and that they were extra at Seven shillings and six pence a pair.
 I suspect that these were probably their design.
 I have them on my own car and visibility is very poor.
 (Chris Gould, 2016)

 These two photos below clearly show that some of the London Trimming Company hood were exactly as the original hoods.
 This one was bought as new old stock and shows the horizontal above-door line.

-Willie McKenzie at Austin Repro has Nippy side screen frames at £120 each.
+for sale: Willie McKenzie at Austin Repro has Nippy side screen frames at £120 each.